 But were the floors the culprit?
 Did touching the floor spread disease?
 School administrators determined that the only way to find out was to conduct a study.
 If the floors were the problem, the administrators could then take appropriate actions to stop the transmission of the disease.

 Once completed, the study revealed many things.
 Staff cleaned floors with string mops and buckets.
 However, the staff did not regularly wash and sanitize the string mops, nor did they change them as frequently as they should be.
 They also did not regularly clean and sanitize mop buckets… Then staff used the same mops and buckets to clean many floor areas in the school.
 The problem here is that if the mop or bucket is contaminated with pathogens, the mopping process can spread those pathogens to other areas.

 Overall, they were not observing floor-cleaning best practices.
 These include regular dust mopping or vacuuming of the floors; regular or daily cleaning to remove spills and soils; interim cleaning to remove surface-level embedded soils on a set basis; and restoration – stripping and refinishing floors one to three times per year.
 They were using floor cleaning solutions purchased in grocery stores.
 The solutions were also and not designed for professional use.
 They were not effectively cleaning surface areas such as counters, and often, they often used the same cleaning cloths repeatedly.

 The study confirmed what school administrators suspected: the floors were contaminated, and these contaminants likely included the pathogens that cause hand, foot, and mouth disease.
 In other words, yes, the floors did spread disease.

-To address the challenge and protect the health of the children, the following steps were recommended:
+The following steps were recommended to address the challenge and protect the health of the children:

 - Avoid mopping floors.
 We have known from studies dating back to the early 1970s that floor mopping can spread disease.
 This is just one more example.